US Retail Shift: Indian Suppliers Lead Sustainable Sourcing

 · English-speaking export professionals simplifying communication and documentation

-Unlike China, where environmental compliance is often reactive, India's eco-manufacturers are proactive—many even run solar-powered or zero-waste facilities.
+Unlike China, where environmental compliance is often reactive, India's eco-manufacturers are proactive in their approach to environmental sustainability.
+Many even run solar-powered or zero-waste facilities, demonstrating their unwavering commitment to sustainability and providing reassurance to U.S. retailers.

 3. Retail Case Studies: Partnering with Indian Suppliers